pimsmath/onlinecourses2020/content/courses/2025-2026/optimal-transport-theory-applications/index.md

     * University of Washington: Math 581

   **All Other WDA Students:**
-    * University of British Columbia: Math 606D:101 (to be confirmed, contact yhkim@math.ubc.ca)
+    * University of British Columbia: Math 566, section 101
+      yhkim@math.ubc.ca)

 section_number: ''